guillainbisimwa/Splasheroo-doc/source/includes/main.md

 ## Add a rider

-> Post a rider and save in our database,
+> Post a rider and save in Gsmtasks,

 ```javascript
 import axios from "axios";